 <!-- react/preact/vue with jsx --> <rect fill=red x={col} y={row} width=1 height=1 /> <!-- vue templates --> <rect fill=red :x="col" :y="row" width=1 height=1 /> <!-- lit-html, and react/preact with htm --> <rect fill=red x=${col} y=${row} width=1 height=1 />

 There’s some difference in how the templates are written.
-React uses an extension of Javascript called JSX to allow you to write html in your Javascript.
-You run a compiler to translate that into regular Javascript.
-Vue reads HTML from your document, or in strings in the source code.
-Lit-html uses a relatively new feature, Javascript template literals.
+React uses an extension of JavaScript called JSX to allow you to write html in your JavaScript.
+You run a React-agnostic compiler to translate that into regular JavaScript.
+Vue reads HTML from your document, or in strings in the source code, or you can use a Vue-specific compiler to compile Vue “SFC” syntax.
+Lit-html uses a relatively new feature, JavaScript template literals.
 Preact normally uses JSX but there’s an option to use HTM template literals.
-Svelte uses its own file format that is compiled into regular Javascript.
+Svelte uses a Svelte-specific compiler to compile code into regular JavaScript.

 https://component-party.dev/[11] shows a comparison of the syntax used across Svelte, React, Vue, and others.